cboudereau/cboudereau.github.io/_posts/2018-05-11-finding-your-baby-name-with-fsharp.markdown

 ## A quick test

-Now that we have the algorithm to hash phonetically names, we can write a function that reduce the amount of names!
+Now that we have the algorithm to hash phonetically names, we can write a function that reduces the names count!

 ```
 module Snd =